 Early disclosure is important because employers most often notice when you are suffering the effects of morning sickness, or sharing the news of your pregnancy with your coworkers.
 Any time management knows of your pregnancy but hasn’t been formally notified, they can have plausible deniability.
 This allows them to fire you for an unrelated reason, and then deny any knowledge of your pregnancy.

 Email is preferred over text messages, which are less desirable because they aren’t as durable as email.
-If you do use a text message to notify your employer, take a screenshot of your text message conversation, and then send that screenshot to your own personal email account, so you have a durable record of having informed your employer of your pregnancy.
+If you do use a text message to notify your employer, take a screenshot of your text message conversation, and then send that screenshot to your own personal email account, so you have a durable record of having informed your organization of your pregnancy.

 Alert them that you are pregnant, and ask about company policies regarding maternity leave.
 The employer or HR Department should respond that you are entitled to either FMLA (Family and Medical Leave Act) or CFRA (California Family Rights Act) leave, and provide instructions on how to proceed.

-If the accommodations are minor, many employers are willing to accommodate without a doctor’s note.
-However, if you need extended break times or mornings off, those kinds of accommodations typically require a doctor’s note along with your email notifying the office that you are pregnant.
+If the accommodations are minor, your company may be willing to accommodate without a doctor’s note.
+However, if you need extended break times or mornings off, those kinds of accommodations typically require a doctor’s note, along with your email notifying the office that you are pregnant.

 What if I didn’t notify my employer in writing?

-While it is always advisable to alert your employer or HR Department in writing to protect yourself against pregnancy discrimination, in many cases employees do not, for fear that they will be disciplined or fired.
+While it is always advisable to alert your company or HR Department in writing to protect yourself against pregnancy discrimination, in many cases employees do not, for fear that they will be disciplined or fired.

 An employer’s pretext may cite work performance, disciplinary issues, or interpersonal issues with co-workers or other supervisors.

-We’ve even seen situations where a pregnant employee trained her replacement to perform the specific tasks associated with the position that was supposedly eliminated.
+We’ve even seen situations where a pregnant woman trained her replacement to perform the specific tasks associated with the position that was supposedly eliminated.
 There are thus a number of ways to prove that you were pregnant, the employer knew of your pregnancy, and you were terminated because of it.

-After she returned from pregnancy leave, her employer cut the hours of the Special Projects Coordinator position.
+After she returned from pregnancy leave, her boss cut the hours of the Special Projects Coordinator position.
 When that didn’t cause the employee to quit, they cut the pay of the position, and then ultimately fired the employee when she made a mistake.

-An employer’s pretext for pregnancy discrimination can be overcome by showing you had worked for years, with positive annual employment reviews, or with other performance indicators showing there was no performance issue until you became pregnant.
+Your boss’ pretext for pregnancy discrimination can be overcome by showing you had worked for years, with positive annual employment reviews, or with other performance indicators showing there was no performance issue until you became pregnant.
 This is how an employee can demonstrate that the pregnancy was in fact the main factor for termination or other adverse employment action.

 What are the FMLA and CFRA?

-CFRA (California Family Rights Act) leave is the California version of FMLA, available to employees who have worked for a company with more than 50 employees for over one year.
+The CFRA (California Family Rights Act) leave is the California version of the FMLA, available to employees who have worked for a company with more than 50 employees for over one year.
 If you work at the post office, you have to take FMLA leave, because that’s a federal employer.

 On the other hand, if you work at any other private organization or even a state governmental agency, then CFRA leave is more beneficial to employees.
-Sometimes smaller employers also allow FMLA leave even though they are not required by law to do so.
+Sometimes smaller employers also allow FMLA leave even though they are not obligated by law to do so.
 As a benefit of employment, those employees are still protected by the CFRA law, meaning their positions are protected against employment discrimination for up to 12 weeks of leave.